dotnet/aspire-samples/README.md

 .NET (including the aspire-samples repo) is licensed under the MIT license.

+## Contributing

+We welcome contributions to this repository of samples related to official .NET Aspire hosting and components pieces (i.e. those pieces who's code lives in the [Aspire repo](https://github.com/dotnet/aspire) and that ship from the [**Aspire** NuGet account](https://www.nuget.org/profiles/aspire)).
+It's generally a good idea to [log an issue](https://github.com/dotnet/aspire-samples/issues/new/choose) first to discuss any idea for a sample with the team before sending a pull request.

 ## Code of conduct

 This project has adopted the code of conduct defined by the [Contributor Covenant](https://contributor-covenant.org) to clarify expected behavior in our community.
 For more information, see the [.NET Foundation Code of Conduct](https://www.dotnetfoundation.org/code-of-conduct).